alphasoc/asoc-elastic/README.md

 download one of binary packages from the
 [latest release](https://github.com/alphasoc/flightsim/releases/latest) page.

-For an overview of how to use `flightsime`, and assuming a local installation, change to the directory where flightsim has been untarred, and run as:
+For an overview of how to use `flightsim`, and assuming a local installation, change to the directory where flightsim has been untarred, and run as:

     $ ./flightsim -h